p-ranav/tabulate/README.md

 ## UTF-8 Support

-UTF-8 support in `tabulate` is not there but not perfect.
+UTF-8 support in `tabulate` is there but not perfect.
 There are some open issues when attempting to print East-Asian characters with ambigious width and I haven't found neat ways of dealing with these issues yet.

 Here's a simple example: The following table prints the phrase `I love you` in different languages.
 As you can see, there are 5 rows in this table where the display width of the column is incorrectly calculated, leading to misalignments.